AlhusseinZaghloul/Selenium-Test-Automation-Framework-for-NopCommerce/README.md

-# Test Automation for nopCommerce Website
+# Test Automation Framework for NopCommerce Website

 This README file provides documentation for a test automation project using Selenium WebDriver for the nopCommerce website.
 This project is designed for a solo test automation effort.